-- (3) Any person who is convicted of an offence in terms of this Act within a period of five years after he or she was convicted of anyoffence in any law governing this sale of liquor, shall be liable to double the fine or imprisonment which maybe imposed for that 5 offence or to both that fine and that offence. - (4) Despite any other law, a magistrate's court shall have jurisdiction to impose any penalty prescribed by this Act.
+(3) Any person who is convicted of an offence in terms of this Act within a period of five years after he or she was convicted of a contravention of any law governing the sale of liquor, shall be liable to double the fine or imprisonment which may be imposed for that offence or to both that fine and that offence.

+(4) Despite any other law, a magistrate's court shall have jurisdiction to impose any penalty prescribed by this Act.